Guo Ma: Life

 The rebellion carried over to December of that year, the same month in which Wu's rival, the Jin dynasty (266–420), would launch a large-scale invasion on them.
+(Note: It is unknown if Jin was aware of Guo Ma's rebellion.)
 Tao Jun had marched all the way to Wuchang when he heard the news, so he quickly rush back east to fend off the invasion but was defeated by the Jin forces.
 Teng Xiu was still fighting the rebels at the time before he knew of the invasion.
 Much like Tao Jun, he abandoned the campaign to defend against the invasion, but Teng was faced with complications along the way and never reached the frontline.

 In May 280, Sun Hao surrendered to Jin, thus ending Eastern Wu and the Three Kingdoms period.
 Teng Xiu and Tao Huang both surrendered to Jin while Tao Jun's fate is unknown.
 Available historical records all fail to provide a conclusion to the rebellion although it most likely ended shortly after Jin's takeover.
+(Note: Vol.81 of Zizhi Tongjian recorded that a general amnesty was declared on the yiyou day of the 4th month of the 1st year of the Taikang era; this corresponds to 13 Jun 280 in the Julian calendar and was just over a month after Sun Hao's surrender.
+It is probable that Guo Ma and his fellow rebels took this opportunity to surrender.)
 Guo Ma also ceases to appear in the records from this point on and has no recorded time of death.
 Following their surrender, Teng Xiu and Tao Huang were reinstated to their original positions in Guangzhou and Jiaozhou respectively.
+Teng Xiu's biography in Book of Jin also did not record any rebellions in Guangzhou from his surrender to Jin to his death in 288.

-Lu Ji, a writer who lived through the fall of Wu and served in the Jin government, claimed in an essay of his, Disquisition on the Fall of a State (辨亡論), that Guo Ma's rebellion (which he referred to as "the chaos in Guangzhou") was one of the many reasons for Wu's demise.
+Lu Ji, son of Lu Kang and a writer who lived through the fall of Wu and served in the Jin government, claimed in an essay of his, Disquisition on the Fall of a State (辨亡論), that Guo Ma's rebellion (which he referred to as "the chaos in Guangzhou") was one of the many reasons for Wu's demise.
 Guo Ma and his rebellion do not appear in Luo Guanzhong's 14th-century historical novel Romance of the Three Kingdoms.